-- c.
+- b.
+Attach the tail support to the tail skid.
+Place approximately 400 pounds of ballast on the support to hold the tail down. - c.
 Raise the jacks evenly until all three wheels clear the floor. - 2-12.
 Weighing.
-(Refer to Figure 2-10.) - 2.
-Block the main gear oleo struts in there fully extended position and the nose gear at 2.50 inches extension.
+(Refer to Figure 2-10.) - a.
+Block the main gear oleo struts in their fully extended position and the nose gear at 2.50 inches extension.
 Inflate all tires to the required pressures.
 (Refer to Table II-I.) - b.
-Place the aircarft on three individual scales by positioning a ramp of the same height as the scales being used in front of each landing gear wheel.
+Place the aircraft on three individual scales by positioning a ramp of the same height as the scales being used in front of each landing gear wheel.
 Position the scales in front of the ramps and tow the aircraft onto the scales.
 (Refer to Paragraph 2-17 for towing procedures.)
 Remove the ramps so they will not interfere with the scales.
-Level the aircraft per instructions given in Paragraph 2-13. - Proceed to weigh the aircraft in accordance with instructions given in manual AC 43.13-1A.
+Level the aircraft per instructions given in Paragraph 2-13. - c.
+Proceed to weigh the aircraft in accordance with instructions given in the latest revision of AC 43.13-1.

-FIGURE 2-10.
-WEIGHING
+Figure 2-10.
+Weighing